 Setting Yourself Up for Document Processing Successes

-In July of 2007 the feature article focused on creating a plan for presentation production processes – always a good idea.
+In feature article - 'Production Process Affects Presentation Quality' focused on creating a plan for presentation production processes – always a good idea.
 This article discusses ways that a team might build its individual and collective presentation-development skills.

 Goals, roles, responsibilities, and accountabilities need to be in place before a production process in order for any meaningful assessments or lessons learned to be gained at the end.